How to watch Ariana Grande's Manchester benefit concert

-MANCHESTER --Ariana Grande's "One Love Manchester" benefit concert will air on ABC on Sunday night.
+MANCHESTER --Ariana Grande's "One Love Manchester" benefit concert will air on ABC and Freeform on Sunday.

 The "One Love Manchester" show will be held at Old Trafford Cricket Ground less than two weeks after a suicide bomber killed 22 people and injured many more at a Grande concert at Manchester Arena.
 Proceeds from the show will go to an emergency fund for the city and the British Red Cross.